IBM PS/2 Model 30

 Emulation

-The IBM PS/2 model 30 computer starts with the IBM PC DOS operating system.
-It is possible to emulate the MS-DOS environment with DOSBox (although DOSBox is an emulator for x86-based systems).
+The IBM PS/2 Model 30 computer starts with IBM PC DOS operating system.
+It is possible to emulate the MS-DOS environment with Dosbox (although Dosbox is an emulator for X86 systems).

 IBM PS2 model 30, 8530-021, Intel 8086, power switch, floppy, hard disk, 80s computer, vintage computer, old computer